ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Super guarantee obligations

-- Lifestyle vs declared income mismatch
+- Lifestyle versus declared income mismatch

 Key ATO Focus Areas in 2025 and How to Stay Compliant